classic carAutomobiles See also:

 511 NJ traffic information511 NJ - The Federal Communications Commission (FCC) has designated 511 as the national travel information telephone number.
 511 NJ is a free phone and web service that provides motorists with up-to-the-minute information about accidents, incidents, construction, and other unusual delays on New Jersey Interstate and State highways, the New Jersey Turnpike, the Garden State Parkway, and the Atlantic City Expressway, as well as all bridge and tunnel crossings.
 It offers real time traffic and travel information seven days a week, 365 days a year.
 In addition, 511 NJ broadcasts Amber alerts and other emergency messages (New Jersey Department of Transportation, the New Jersey Turnpike Authority, the South Jersey Transportation Authority, the New Jersey State Police, the Port Authority of New York and New Jersey, the Delaware River Joint Toll Bridge Commission and the Delaware River Port Authority).
 Click here for 511 Travel Information in other states (Federal Highway Administration).

-AAA Exchangenew - Advice and resources on safe driving, teen drivers, senior drivers, child passenger safety, energy/gas prices & alternative fuels, international travel and more.
+AAA Exchange - Advice and resources on safe driving, teen driving, senior driving, child passenger safety, energy/gas prices & alternative fuels, printable (PDF) car care & maintenance guides, international travel and more.
 Use the menu bar across the top to choose a topic.

 Alternative Fuels Locator - Enter a zip code to find the nearest suppliers of alternative vehicle fuels such as Biodiesel, Compressed Natural Gas, Electric, Ethanol, Hydrogen, Liquefied Natural Gas (LNG), and Liquefied Petroleum Gas (propane).
 (U.S. Department of Energy)

-Alternative Motor Vehicle Credit, see Fuel Efficient Vehicle Tax Incentives Information Center, linked below.
+Alternative Motor Vehicle Credit, see Fuel Efficient Vehicle Tax Incentives Information Center, below.

 Automobiles : Consumer Information - Consumer information from the Federal Trade Commission on buying, financing, leasing, or renting a car, and auto repair & maintenance.
 See also USA.gov Publications: Cars for additional auto-related articles; there is no cost to view the publications online (USA.gov).

 Bicycling Life - Considering taking up bicycling as an alternative to car travel - or just for fun?
 This site offers all kinds of useful information on safe bicycling, bicycle maintenance & repair, and more (personal site, by four bicycling enthusiasts).
 See also Biking in New Jersey (N.J.
-Department of Transportation).
+Department of Transportation), and Bicycle Safety & Pedestrian Safety (National Highway Traffic Safety Administration).

 Car and Driver Magazine audiovideo - Reviews of new and used cars, along with 'Best' lists and a variety of other auto-related features, including video reviews (Site includes advertisements).